Every 15 Minutes Program at Foothill High School

 When: January 24, 2019 at 9 a.m. and January 25 at 9:00 a.m.

 Henderson, Nev. – Foothill High School seniors and juniors will get a realistic taste of the emotional and lasting consequences of drinking and driving during a two-day event for the Every 15 Minutes program.

-At 8:45 a.m. a fatal traffic collision will be simulated for the students.
+On January 24, at 9 a.m., a fatal traffic collision will be simulated for the students in front of the school.
 Law enforcement and emergency medical services will respond to the “crash scene” where one student will “die,” another will be airlifted to a hospital with major injuries, while another will be transported to the hospital by ambulance.
 Police officers will give the teenage driver a field sobriety test and arrest the driver for DUI.

 The group of “living dead” students will serve as a backdrop for the accident scene, then go on to participate in other activities that mirror what occurs following a fatal crash, such as a death notification, identification of a body and criminal prosecution for DUI.
 The students will also participate in an overnight retreat.

-The Henderson Police Department held their first Every 15 Minutes program in May 2001 at Foothill High School.
-Since the first event, more than 46,000 students have taken part in the program in Henderson.
-Henderson Police present the program in partnership with the Clark County School District, Henderson Fire Department and many public and private entities.
+The Henderson Police Department held their first Every 15 Minutes program in 2001.
+Since the first event, more than 56,000 students have taken part in the program in Henderson.
+Henderson Police present the program in partnership with the Clark County School District, Henderson Fire Department, Clark County Coroner’s Office and many public and private entities.

 Every 15 Minutes is a national program created to prevent impaired driving tragedies and provide teenagers with the best prevention and intervention tools possible to make mature decisions when they get behind the wheel.